 Market Report - Asia

-Markets in Asia closed in a mixed state on Thursday, as investors digested fresh data from China that showed an unexpected rise in exports in April.
+Markets in Asia closed in a mixed state on Monday, as investors pored through a slew of economic data out of China.

-Markets in Asia finished in the green on Tuesday, with many still closed for public holidays, as investors digested fresh economics data out of Hong Kong and a decision by Australia’s central bank to stand pat on policy.
+Markets in Asia closed in higher on Tuesday, with a number of bourses closed for holidays, as Australia’s central bank held firm on monetary policy.

 Markets in Asia were mostly lower as they closed on Friday, as investors were faced with disappointment after some fresh manufacturing data from China.

 European stocks edged back towards record-highs on Thursday after a slew of upbeat earnings reports and the US Federal Reserve’s pledge to stick to loose monetary policy.

 Most markets in Asia closed in the green on Thursday, as the Fed stood pat on its monetary policy, with interest rate targets remaining near zero.

 Stock markets in Asia closed mostly higher on Wednesday, as investors spent much of the day poring through economic data out of Japan and Australia and reacted to some decent big tech earnings stateside.

 Most markets in Asia finished weaker on Tuesday, as the Bank of Japan sated market expectations by keeping its monetary policy on hold.